stats-learning-fall2019/final-project/docs/homework3.md

 Each sub-section below identifies the agenda and responsibilities of each data scientist.
 Each data scientist is expected to take ownership of their agenda, including implementation of solutions, final write-up, and presentation.
 Sean Kugele will serve as team lead, facilitating group collaboration and assisting in the resolution of any impediments that jeopardize the fulfillment of the research goals outlined below.

 ### James Willson (Data Scientist)
-Goal 1: Predict if an attack will be successful based on a variety of different factors.
+**Goal 1:** Predict if an attack will be successful based on a variety of different factors.

+*Proposed Solutions:* Since this is a classification problem, various models, such as Linear Regression or Decision Trees, will be attempted.
+Several potential issues might arise; for instance, backwards selection may not be possible as the data is so sparse that using all the variables to begin with would leave no rows to model from.
+Also, certain features, while being good predictors might not make much sense in the model.
+An example would be *Fatalities*; while it would clearly be a good predictor of a successful attack, it would be almost useless in practice as you would never know the fatalities until after the attack had occurred and its success status was already known.

-Goal 2: Estimate the number of casualties in a successful terrorist attack.
+**Goal 2:** Estimate the number of casualties in a successful terrorist attack.

+*Proposed Solutions:* Given the nature of the problem, a method such as linear regression will probably be the best choice.
+Many of the same issues regarding the selection of features will apply to this problem as well.
+Again, many otherwise relevant features might excluded based on the intended use of the model, that being attempting to find ways to minimize casualties *before* attacks occur and/or find terrorist groups or other features that seem to be more dangerous as they lead to higher casualty numbers.

 ### Kun Li (Data Scientist)
 Goal 1: Predict the extent/dollar-amount of property damage from any given attack.